weaviate/weaviate-io/developers/weaviate/concepts/search/index.md

 ]
 ```

-Take an example of a keyword search for `"black"`, and a generative search request `"What do these animal descriptions have in common?"`.
+Take an example of a keyword search for `"black"`, and a RAG request `"What do these animal descriptions have in common?"`.
 <br/>

 The search results consist of `{"description": "black bear"}` and `{"description": "small domestic black cat"}` as you saw before.
 Then, the generative model would produce an output based on our query.
 In one example, it produced: